geomex/metstation/README.md

 ## Plotly Dash Instructions

-... coming soon an environment near you!
+... coming soon to an environment near you!